-PET2 has been developed to improve practice within childhood epilepsies.
-It is suitable for those involved in delivering secondary level care to children with epilepsy.
+PET3 has been developed to improve the diagnosis and management of older children and teenagers with epilepsies.
+It is suitable for those involved in delivering secondary level care to children, teenagers and young adults.

-If you are not currently a practising clinician or you hold a different job role to those listed above, please contact a member of the Short Course Team on +44 (0)1204 526002 or email us at email@example.com to discuss if you should attend this course.
+If you are not currently a practising clinician or you hold a different job role, please contact a member of the Short Course Team on +44 (0)1204 526002 or email us at firstname.lastname@example.org to discuss if you should attend this course.

 MAPPING TO GENERAL PAEDIATRIC COMPETENCIES

 Mapping of BPNA PET courses to General Paediatric Competencies

 Based on Curriculum for Paediatric Training, General Paediatrics, Level 1, 2 and 3 Training, Sept 2010.
 RCPCH.
 Produced 2011